krilevo/webp-converter/README.md

 ## Note on Empty Directories

 This project includes empty `input` and `output` directories tracked using `.gitkeep` files to ensure they are present in the repository.
-You can safely delete them.
+You can safely delete the .gitkeep files.

 ## Requirements